Affiliate Faculty and Staff

 Jason Q. Purnell

-Dr. Purnell is an Assistant Professor at the Brown School and a Faculty Scholar in the Institute for Public Health.
+Dr. Purnell is an Associate Professor at the Brown School and a Faculty Scholar in the Institute for Public Health.
 His research focuses on how socioeconomic and sociocultural factors influence cancer prevention and other health behaviors and whether combining asset accumulation with preventive health interventions (e.g., smoking cessation) increases preventive health behaviors in low-income populations.
 Dr. Purnell is lead investigator on For the Sake of All, a comprehensive, multi-disciplinary study focusing on the health and well-being of African Americans in St. Louis.
 He also leads the Working Group on Asset Building/Financial Capability and Health, a transdisciplinary, academic-community collaboration established to explore financial intervention as a means of addressing health disparities.

 BA, Government and Philosophy, Harvard University, 1999